Georgia lawmakers seek to regulate solar panel installers

 The Georgia Solar Energy Association opposes the bill because it sees the five-member elected Public Service Commission as a foe of rooftop solar, a spillover from fights over how much Georgia Power Co. is required to pay for surplus electricity generated by residential solar panels.
 Commissioners last year set a payment rate that solar supporters say is too low.

-“We do not believe residential rooftop solar should be regulated by the Public Service Commission because they have historically done little to support rooftop solar and there are grave concerns around how the commission would go about the COA rule making, requirements, and approval process,” Don Moreland, the association's executive director, wrote in a letter to the committee.
+“We do not believe residential rooftop solar should be regulated by the Public Service Commission because they have historically done little to support rooftop solar and there are grave concerns around how the commission would go about the COA rule making, requirements, and approval process,” Don Moreland, the association's executive director, wrote in an email to the association's members.

 Beginning Jan.
 1, every company selling solar panels would have to get a certificate showing that the all employees that would visit a buyer's property have been subjected to PSC criminal background checks; that it has enough money to fulfill its obligations; and that its contact data is publicly accessible.

-Note: This story was first published on February 7, 2023.
-It was updated on February 9, 2023, to correct the source of a quote.
-The quote was included in an email to the association’s members, not a letter to the Georgia House Energy, Telecommunications and Utilities Committee.